Structural Analysis & Design

 Compusoft Engineering was engaged to undertake an analysis of the temporary seating for Eden Park's temporary West Stand for the 2011 Rugby World Cup.

 The analysis scenarios considered dynamic behaviour and strength limit states for live, wind and seismic type conditions.

 The analyses consider the nonlinear behaviour of support uplift and member elastic buckling behaviour plus the limitations of the adopted proprietary connections.
-Analysis models were been created using SAP2000 Advanced (Version 14) finite element analysis program.
+Analysis models were been created using state of the art finite element analysis program SAP2000.

-Rock Anchored Turbine Foundation, Snowtown Windfarm, South Australia
+Rock Anchored Wind Turbine Foundation, Snowtown Windfarm, South Australia

 Compusoft Engineering was engaged to undertake the analysis and design of a rock anchored foundation intended to support a Wind Turbine with an 80 m hub height and located at the Snowtown Windfarm, South Australia.

 The structure is a reinforced concrete rock anchored foundation for a prototype wind turbine to be located at the Snowtown Wind Farm, which is situated approximately 180 km north of Adelaide in South Australia.